-- Roundworm (Baylisascaris procyonis)
+- roundworm (Baylisascaris procyonis)

-Although raccoons are notorious for carrying rabies, there has only been one recorded human death from raccoon rabies in the U.S. Some signs that a raccoon may have rabies include aggressiveness, unusual vocalization, and excessive drool or foam from the mouth.
+Although raccoons are notorious for carrying rabies, there has only been one recorded human death from raccoon rabies in the United States.
+Some signs that a raccoon may have rabies include aggressiveness, unusual vocalization, and excessive drool or foam from the mouth.
 If you think you may have identified a rabid raccoon, call your local animal control authority immediately.

 A raccoon will rinse its food in water prior to eating it.
-When there is no water closeby, a raccoon will still rub its food to remove debris.
+When there is no water close by, a raccoon will still rub its food to remove debris.

-Some hypothesize that the purpose of a raccoon's black mask is to reduce glare, helping it see better in the dark.
+Some hypothesize that the purpose of a raccoon's black mask is to reduce glare, helping it to see better in the dark.